svn2github/Easyhook/branches/release-2.7/README.txt

     Please visit http://www.codeplex.com/easyhook for more information
     about the project and latest updates.

+UDIS86:
+    udis86 is Copyright (c) 2002-2012, Vivek Thampi <vivek.mt@gmail.com>
+    See DirectShared\Disassembler\udis86-LICENSE.txt for license details.
+    Minor modifications have been made for it to compile correctly in VC++.
+    More information can be found at http://udis86.sourceforge.net/

 BUG REPORTS:
     Reporting bugs is the only chance to get them fixed!
 Don't consider your